|Deities||Hades, Phalgas, Poseidon, Silvanus|

 In the 1795, Burterinii's military and tens of thousands of pirates of the Buccaneer Archipelago entered into an alliance against the Kingdom of Bloodtusk.
 The Burterinii-Bloodtusk War (1795 - 1800) saw great sea battles and sieges of three great ports.
 It ended at Tâchumâz, brining down the reign of the wight admiral-king Jairall and his evil kingdom.

 The Burterinii have also fought wars with the abomination hordes of the Malshirk'iss and the fire-dwellers of Goth-Dyvermoir.
-They aided the stone giants of Mughakh-Gol in the Pillar Fire Conflict.
+They aided the stone giants of Mughakh-Gol in the Four Pillars Conflict.
 In 926, the stone giants were offered citizenship in the Burterinii empire.
 As a result of this union of vastly different sized peoples, the cities and fortifications of the Burterinii have awe-inspiring structures of immense size and strength.

 All the kingdom's cities are deep-water ports along the coasts of Ma'Ohari.
 Burterinii owns the former holdings, less Ren-Jorusk, of the Kingdom of Bloodtusk.